omriher/CapTipper/docs/Usage.rst

-``ungzip`` gets a conversation id as an argument and creates a new object with the ungzipped form of the object
+``ungzip`` gets a conversation id as an argument and creates a new object with the ungzipped data of the object

 ::